+13. MATCHING DESIGN

-14. MATCHING DESIGN PIFA antennas are less susceptible to detuning from the close environment than other antennas.
-But sometimes having the proper matching circuit can improve the antenna performance.
-PA.700A needs an 8.2nH (L1 in Figure 5) inductor in parallel to have 50ohms impedance.
-We recommend having a pi network pre-allocated during PCB layout in case matching circuit is used later.
+PIFA antennas are less susceptible to detuning from the close environment than other antennas, but adjusting the matching circuit values will usually improve the antenna performance.
+The PA.710.A needs an 5.6nH (L1 in Figure 5) shunt inductor and a 4.3pF series capacitor (C1 in figure 5) to have 50ohms impedance.